Military reserve force: History

-Sources of reserves
+Sources of reserve personnel

 In countries such as the United States, reservists are often former military members who reached the end of their enlistment or resigned their commission.
-Service in the reserves for a number of years after leaving active service is required in the enlistment contracts and commissioning orders of many nations.
+Service in the reserve for a number of years after leaving active service is required in the enlistment contracts and commissioning orders of many nations.

 Reservists can also be civilians who undertake basic and specialized training in parallel with regular forces while retaining their civilian roles.
 They can be deployed independently, or their personnel may make up shortages in regular units.
 Ireland's Army Reserve is an example of such a reserve.

 With universal conscription, most of the male population may be reservists.
-All men in Finland belong to the reserve until 60 years of age, and 80 percent of each age cohort are drafted and receive at least six months of military training.
+All men in Finland belong to the reserve until 60 years of age, and 65 percent of each age cohort of men are drafted and receive at least six months of military training.
 Ten percent of conscripts are trained as reserve officers.
 Reservists and reserve officers are occasionally called up for refresher exercises, but receive no monthly salary or position.
 South Korean males who finish their national service in the armed forces or in the national police are automatically placed on the reserve roster, and are obligated to take several days of annual military training for seven years.

 Uses

-In wartime, reserves may provide replacements for combat losses or be used to form new units.
+In wartime, reserve personnel may provide replacements for combat losses or be used to form new units.
 Reservists can provide garrison duty, manning air defense, internal security and guarding of important points such as supply depots, prisoner of war camps, communications nodes, air and sea bases and other vital areas, freeing regular troops for service on the front.

 In peacetime, reservists can be used for internal-security duties and disaster relief, sparing the regular military forces.
 In many countries where military roles outside warfare are restricted, reservists are exempted from these restrictions.